espressif/esp-idf/docs/en/api-guides/wifi.rst

     }

-The Wi-Fi driver can be considered a black box that knows nothing about high-layer code, such as the TCPIP stack, application task, event task, etc. All the Wi-Fi driver can do is receive API calls from the high layer, or post an event-queue to a specified queue which is initialized by API esp_wifi_init().
+The Wi-Fi driver can be considered a black box that knows nothing about high-layer code, such as the TCP/IP stack, application task, event task, etc. The application task (code) generally calls :doc:`Wi-Fi driver APIs <../api-reference/network/esp_wifi>` to initialize Wi-Fi and handles Wi-Fi events when necessary.
+Wi-Fi driver receives API calls, handles them, and post events to the application.

-The event task is a daemon task which receives events from the Wi-Fi driver or from other subsystems, such as the TCPIP stack.
-The event task will call the default callback function upon receiving the event.
-For example, upon receiving SYSTEM_EVENT_STA_CONNECTED, it will call tcpip_adapter_start() to start the DHCP client in its default handler.

-An application can register its own event callback function by using API esp_event_init.
-Then, the application callback function will be called after the default callback.
-Also, if the application does not want to execute the callback in the event task, it needs to post the relevant event to the application task in the application callback function.

-The application task (code) generally mixes all these things together: it calls APIs to initialize the system/Wi-Fi and handle the events when necessary.
+Wi-Fi event handling is based on the :doc:`esp_event library <../api-reference/system/esp_event>`.
+Events are sent by the Wi-Fi driver to the :ref:`default event loop <esp-event-default-loops>`.
+Application may handle these events in callbacks registered using :cpp:func:`esp_event_handler_register`.
+Wi-Fi events are also handled by :doc:`tcpip_adapter component <../api-reference/network/tcpip_adapter>` to provide a set of default behaviors.
+For example, when Wi-Fi station connects to an AP, tcpip_adapter will automatically start the DHCP client.

 ESP32 Wi-Fi Event Description
 ------------------------------------

-SYSTEM_EVENT_WIFI_READY
+WIFI_EVENT_WIFI_READY
 ++++++++++++++++++++++++++++++++++++
 The Wi-Fi driver will never generate this event, which, as a result, can be ignored by the application event callback.
 This event may be removed in future releases.

-SYSTEM_EVENT_SCAN_DONE
+WIFI_EVENT_SCAN_DONE
 ++++++++++++++++++++++++++++++++++++
 The scan-done event is triggered by esp_wifi_scan_start() and will arise in the following scenarios: